HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 • Distributor, points, condenser, rotor

-• noise level - high
+• noise level - high to very high

 Engine Maintenance: